-1. Make sure you are warm before and after your swim - bringing lots of warm clothing and a hot drink with you.
+1. Make sure you are warm before and after your swim - bring lots of warm clothing and a hot drink with you.

-2. Go into the sea slowly and feet first to let your body adjust, taking care when you are entering the water to keep your breathing under control before you begin to swim.
+2. Go into the sea slowly and feet first to let your body adjust, taking care when you are entering the water to keep your breathing under control.

 3. Dry off quickly and get into your layers to let yourself warm up slowly.